castai/docs/docs/Dashboard Overview/Console overview.md

 ## Overview

-This is a quick overview of the dashboard and it's features.
+This is a quick overview of the [CAST AI console](https://console.cast.ai) and it's features.

 - ### /dashboard